4teamwork/ftw.blog/README.rst

 Overview
 ========

-``ftw.blog`` provides a blog implementation for Plone featuring tags and categories.
+``ftw.blog`` provides a very basic blog system for Plone featuring tags, categories and optional image galleries per blog entry.

-A user can add a new blog entry and tag it using tags and categories.
+A user can add a new blog entry (title and text) and assign tags and (nested) categories.
 Available categories are defined by the creator of the blog, whilst tags can be added freely by the author of a blog entry.
+Files and images can be added to a blog entry.

 Blog entries are listed in chronological order, in a tag cloud, by categories, and in a monthly archive.
 Entries can be searched by using the search function of the blog.

-Enable commenting by activating the ``global_allowed`` setting in the ``@@discussion-settings`` view.

-You can enable a lead image for BlogEntries (Configuration registry).
-It's disabled by default.
-If enabled you are able to add an image to a BlogEntry.
-It will be shown on the BlogEntry itself and on the Blog overview
+If the gallery option has been enabled for a blog entry, thumbnails of the entry's images are displayed below the text of the entry.
+An image slide show is started by clicking on any of the thumbnails.

+You can allow or disallow commenting per blog entry.
+Commenting needs to be enabled globally for this to work.
+You can enable commenting in the discussion settings of the Plone site configuration.

+A lead image can be uploaded and added to a blog entry.
+This feature is disabled by default and can be enabled in the configuration registry of the Plone site.
+If enabled the lead image is displayed on the blog entry itself and on the listing of all blog entries.
+Please note that the lead image will only be displayed on the blog entry if the gallery is enabled for the blog entry, though this will change in a future release)

-BlogEntry collection portlet.
-This portlet lists blog entries sorted by creation date.
-You can show blog entries of multiple blog instances.
-It's also possible to show the leadimage and the description of a blog entry.
+Besides the tag cloud portlet, monthly archive portlet and categories portlet, a *blog entry collection* portlet is available.
+This portlet lists blog entries from multiple blogs, sorted by creation date.
+It's also possible to display the lead image or the description of the blog entries rendered by the portlet.

 Install
 =======